flaport/home/.github/readme.md

 ```

 [optional but recommended] If you're on Arch Linux, install my recommended programs with
-my bootstrapping script: `~/.install/arch_install`.
-Installing the recommended programs
+the following bootstrapping script: `~/.install/arch_install`.
+Installing the
-will make sure the configs and scripts work properly.
-This script won't re-install
+recommended programs will make sure the configs and scripts work properly.
+This script
-programs that are already on the system and hence is pretty fast after its first run.
+won't re-install programs that are already on the system and hence is pretty fast after
+its first run.
 Edit the file to your liking first.

 ```
 ~/.install/arch_install